RogerGold/AndroidNotes/Non-UI to UI Thread Communication.md

 So the non-UI thread doesn’t actually update the UI (the TextView widget).
 It sends a message via the runOnUiThread() call to the UI event queue.
 The runOnUiThread() method is a convenience for completing this messaging operation.
 The UI thread watches the event queue and eventually reacts to the request.

+What are the pros/cons when considering using the runOnUiThread.
+First off, note that this method is defined on the Activity.
+That means that the non-UI thread must have some knowledge or means of getting the Activity in order to take advantage of this method.

 ### Use post( ) method call

 ### Use the Handler framework